sofi007/tigergraph_challenge/README.md

     * [Prescribers](https://data.cms.gov/provider-summary-by-type-of-service/medicare-part-d-prescribers/medicare-part-d-prescribers-by-provider), contains information on prescription drugs prescribed by individual physicians and other health care providers. ta range: from 2013 to 2019.
     * [Prescription Drug](https://data.cms.gov/provider-summary-by-type-of-service/medicare-part-d-prescribers/medicare-part-d-prescribers-by-provider-and-drug), provides information on prescription drugs prescribed to Medicare beneficiaries.
 Data range: from 2013 to 2019.

-The data is processed and published in the link due the large size: https://drive.google.com/drive/folders/1RZo1oD2CBOKVJYPIHMFtIUvd7vXzxvhN?usp=sharing
+* **All the data is processed and published in the link due the large size**: https://drive.google.com/drive/folders/1RZo1oD2CBOKVJYPIHMFtIUvd7vXzxvhN?usp=sharing

 ## Technology Stack:
 ### Technology description